 The final Digimon sat on the opposite side of the fire from them, nearer to the cavern's entrance.
 He had a similar appearance to Blitzmon thematically, but there were many differences.
 For one, he was much bigger.
 At a standing height, GrandisKuwagamon and Blitzmon only came up to just under his shoulders, excluding Blitzmon's horn.
 This Digimon was much more mechanical and insect-like.
 While he had the same dark bluish-violet and yellow colour scheme as Blitzmon, his lower body consisted of armoured tank treads, valves, and pipes for pressurized gases.
 With those, he could roll or hover across the ground seamlessly.
 He also wore armour over his bulky upper body.
 He had broad shoulders that were covered by black pauldrons.
 Extending from these were long arms that had electrical cannons over the ends of them, resembling Gatling guns.
 On the end of his cannons, between the barrels, were plus signs, emphasizing his electrical nature.
 Right below these arms were a pair of smaller arms, which ended with claws.
 They drummed against the armour covering his treads agitatedly.

-Under that heavy armour, he also wore an orange jumpsuit that covered his upper body and both pairs of arms.
+Under that heavy armour, he also wore a dirty, orange jumpsuit that covered his upper body and both pairs of arms.
 He had a thick, sturdy head that was covered with metal.
 Like Blitzmon, he had a long horn protruding from his head, but his was much thicker and more resilient.
 Instead of a simple horn, it was actually a heavy cannon that was linked to a targeting system inside his body.
 When targeting, a screen could emerge from his back and aid him in aiming his turret.